Honour, security of country always come first: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited the Pakistan Military Academy, Kakul, on Monday.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Pakistan Military Academy, Kakul.

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa visited the Pakistan Military Academy, Kakul, on Monday.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Pakistan Military Academy, Kakul.

 Comments